zacanger/js-drills/.github/CONTRIBUTING.md

 # Contributing

 Contributions are welcome!
+New solutions, improvements to problems, and new problems (with solutions) are especially welcome.

+## Guidelines

 * Please make sure you fill out the issue or PR template accurately.
-* Please use the current latest `npm` and install with `npm ci` (unless you're intending to modify dependencies).
+* Please use current LTS or above versions for Node and npm.
 * Follow the [Rust Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct).